AliceO2Group/analysis-framework/hyperloop.md

 ## <a name="joinanalysis"></a> Creating or joining an analysis

-The Analyses to which a user belongs to, is defined through a <a href="https://alice.its.cern.ch/jira/secure/Dashboard.jspa" target="_blank">JIRA</a> ticket by a team leader.
+The Analyses to which a user belongs to, is defined through a <a href="https://alice.its.cern.ch/jira/secure/Dashboard.jspa" target="_blank">JIRA</a> ticket by a team leader or a convener.
 In the JIRA page, create an issue by clicking on the button `Create`, and fill the information with the following parameters:

 * In _Project_ select your PWG.
 Or if you need to create an analysis for [service wagons](#servicewagons) select _O2 Hyperloop Service Wagons (OHSW)_.